-Hardcore bikers will want to come in March for the Vuelta al Lago ★ (tel) 2695-5297; www.vueltaallago.net), an annual 2-day race around the lake.
+Hardcore bikers come for the Vuelta al Lago ★, a 2-day race around the lake (tel.
+2695-5297).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.